seydoucisse/jwt-spring-boot-starter/docs/index.md

 The TokenBlacklistService manages revoked tokens:

-- `blacklistToken(String token, long expirationTime)` : Add a token to the blacklist
+- `blacklistToken(String token, long expirationDuration)` : Add a token to the blacklist
 - `isBlacklisted(String token)` : Check if a token is blacklisted By default, an in-memory implementation is provided, but you can create your own implementation by implementing the TokenBlacklistService interface.